DeanPrangenberg/FileVault/docs/README.md

 - **Password-based Key Derivation**: The encryption key is derived from a user-provided password, enhancing the security of your encrypted data.
 - **User-Friendly GUI**: The graphical user interface (GUI) makes encryption and decryption accessible to users without technical knowledge.
 - **File and Directory Scanning**: Users can scan entire directories to search for specific file types or manually select files for encryption or decryption.
-- **Key, IV, and Metadata Storage in JSON**: For each encrypted file, a 512-bit unique file-specific ID, key, and IV are stored in a JSON file to manage encryption and decryption.
+- **Key, IV, and Metadata Storage in JSON**: For each encrypted file, a 512-bit unique file-specific ID, key, and IV are stored in a database to manage encryption and decryption.
 - **Automated Decryption**: The software can scan the system for all previously encrypted files and decrypt them in bulk or individually.

 ## How It Works